Is Ushuaia worth it?

 Spend a day (or 2 or 3) exploring Tierra del Fuego National Park, one of the most beautiful national parks in Argentina.

-If you want to hike, skip a tour and hire a taxi to drop you off at a trailhead (La Costera Trail is a great starting point).
+If you want to hike then skip a tour and hire a taxi to drop you off at a trailhead (La Costera Trail is a great starting point).

-The main hikes are all one way here so it’s easy to cross the bulk of the park on foot.
-Arrange to have your driver pick you back up at the end of the day at a designated spot (usually Lapataia Bay at the end of Ruta 3).
+The main hikes are all one way and connected so it’s easy to cross the bulk of the park on foot.
+Arrange to have your driver pick you back up at the end of the day at a designated spot (typically Lapataia Bay at the end of Ruta 3).

 You can also choose to take the famous Fin del Mundo train to get to the park, which brings me to…